 Raising Biogas Plant Efficiency: 2016 was the Year of Massive Mixing Energy Reductions with Reactor Mixing Energy Savings of 50% Claimed for Retrofitted Landia GasMix Units

 Landia is the company that quietly upped the game for the efficiency of biogas reactor mixing in 2016.

-Now that there are about a hundred more AD plants operating in the UK than there were 1 year ago, equipment manufacturers have an added incentive to devise and market AD plant energy saving technologies, and one company who has now been doing that for over 5 years is Landia Technology, with their .
+Now that there are about a hundred more AD plants operating in the UK than there were 1 year ago, equipment manufacturers have an added incentive to devise and market AD plant energy-saving technologies, and one company that has now been doing that for over 5 years is Landia Technology, with their:

 AD/Biogas mixer manufacturer claims energy savings of up to 50%

 AD Operators and water companies can reduce the energy usage of their digester pumps and mixers by up to 50%, according to the leading manufacturer, Landia.

 “It is somewhat ironic that in an industry trying to create and save energy that there is so much energy being wasted”, said Landia’s Paul Davies.

 “Poorly designed mixing systems located inside a digester, which are difficult to service, are typically using 7.5kW motors running flat out 24/7, using up 180 kW hours per day.